freeCodeCamp/CurriculumExpansion/frontend-cert/html-projects/chocolate-cookies-recipe/user-stories.md

 1. You should have a `body` element.

-1. You should have an `h1` element with the same text as your `title` element.
+1. You should have an `h1` element with the name of your recipe.

 1. You should have a `p` element that introduces the recipe below the `h1`.